fenago/puppet-course/quickstart/md/Lab_8.md

 given a name (`pbg_ntp`), and that these resources should not be applied yet.

-You can then use this name elsewhere to tell Puppet to apply all the resources in the class together.
+You can then use this name else where to tell Puppet to apply all the resources in the class together.
 We declared our example module by using the `include` keyword: